Vietnam.vn - Nền tảng quảng bá Việt Nam

 Today, the traditional Na Sang weaving craft is not only a means of clothing but also a stable source of income for many families.
 Thanks to the enthusiasm and creativity of Na Sang women, brocade fabrics have become unique souvenirs, favored by domestic and foreign tourists.

 Na Sang 2 Brocade Weaving Cooperative is a successful example in promoting the traditional weaving craft.
-With the participation of 15 members, the cooperative has created sophisticated handicraft products, trusted by customers from Hanoi, Hoa Binh, and Sa Pa.
+With the participation of 15 members, the cooperative has created sophisticated handicraft products, trusted by customers from Hanoi, Hoa Binh , and Sa Pa.
 The average income of each member is up to millions of VND per month, bringing a significant source of income for the family and the village.

 Ms. Lo Thi Vien, Director of Lao Na Sang 2 Brocade Weaving Cooperative, shared: All products are handmade, the production process ensures traditional features and aesthetic factors, so customers are very fond of them.
-The main market for the products of the cooperative is customers from Hanoi, Hoa Binh, Sa Pa who place orders; each order ranges from 1 - 50 million VND.
+The main market for the products of the cooperative is customers from Hanoi , Hoa Binh, Sa Pa who order; each order ranges from 1 - 50 million VND.
 Cooperative members receive contracts and make products at home, depending on the time invested, the income will be high or low.
 On average, each cooperative member has an income of 2.5 - 5 million VND/month, bringing a fairly high income during the off-season.

 The production of products at the cooperative members' families contributes to promoting the exposure, teaching and interest of the younger generation in traditional handicraft products.